Privacy Policy

 Third parties

-caldir does not share your data with any third parties.
-The only external services involved are the calendar providers you choose to sync with (e.g., Google Calendar).
+caldir does not share your Google user data with any third parties.
+The only external services involved are Google Calendar (for sync) and the caldir.org OAuth relay (for authentication only, with no data retention).

 Self-hosted alternative